amaury-hanser/mjml-api-poc/README.md

 - one server for the client

 When both servers are ready, *api* and *client* side, simply open [http://localhost:8080](http://localhost:8080).

-You can now edit your email in the web browser, you'll see the changes reflected on the preview, if you click on send email, you'll get a link to preview the sent email.
-You'll see that variables `{firstname}` and `{lastname}` are parsed when the mail is sent.

-By the way, if you make any change to your twig files, your browser will render the preview and keep the edit you had made with the form.

-The form is generated from a config file in each theme: `api\assets\twig\themes\foo\config.json`.

 ## What do the files do?
 ```